When it matters, what matters?

 Example- An example of an imagery technique that we use is called the bubble concept.
 It involves making the individual 'imagine' wearing a helmet or a bubble over their head which represents a boundary between what they need to keep in that bubble before the match or event and what things need to be left outside.
 As individuals, we all have various roles and responsibilities apart from the sport or workplace e.g. managing finances, manage relations with one’s partner and family, talking to sponsors, planning for travel, etc. So, just before their match or event, the individual could visualise wearing this bubble and only allow the best performance images, positive thoughts and feelings to be inside that bubble while leaving everything else outside.

 Our clients in golf and football used this technique and found it very useful to stay connected in the present moment and cut out all the distractions during his competition.

 High-performance settings can create stressful environments, with the focus being on “being the best”.
 In such situations, helping the client be mindful and stay in the present could be very useful to reduce anxiety and improve focus on the task at hand.

 Example- Taking a few deep belly breaths or using grounding techniques like the 5-4-3-2-1 technique can be helpful.
 In this technique, you use all your senses to list things around you.
 You start by listing 5 things you hear, four things you see, three things you can touch, two things you can smell, and one thing you can taste.

 So the last step is to just ask them about how they are feeling now and if they are in a positive mindset.
 Leave them on a positive note and then Let them GO!
 Go on to perform their best but also enjoy every moment of their performance.

-In summary, this short blog highlights how a quick chat before a match can go a long way in helping individuals in high-performance settings to get into the right gear, create positive emotions and be the best version of themselves.
+In summary, this article highlights how a quick chat before a performance can go a long way in helping individuals in high-performance settings to get into the right gear, create positive emotions and be the best version of themselves.